PADI Rescue Diver Course

 A current Scuba Diving Medical is required

-Successful completion of a sanctioned First Aid, CPR program within the past 24 months.
-The Emergency First Response Primary Care (CPR) and Secondary Care (First Aid) course meet this requirement.
+Have completed a sanctioned First Aid CPR program within the past 24 months.
+The Emergency First Response Primary Care (CPR) and Secondary Care (First Aid) courses meet this requirement.

 How does it work?

-First, you will need to do some home study, complete the PADI Online Rescue diver eLearning course of which we supply you with the access codes once you are booked in..
+First, you will need to do some home study, and complete the PADI Online Rescue Diver eLearning course, of which we will supply you with the access codes once you are booked in.

 The Rescue Diver course runs over two days on a weekend of diving

-The first day you will be learning rescue techniques.
+On the first day, you will be learning rescue techniques.

 On the Second day 2, you will head into the open water and practise these techniques, then participate in rescue scenarios.